-Today we mark six years since the untimely death of Tenzin Delek Rinpoche, a highly respected Tibetan lama known for his advocacy for Tibetan communities and the environment.
+Today we mark eight years since the untimely death of Tenzin Delek Rinpoche, a highly respected Tibetan lama known for his advocacy for Tibetan communities and the environment.
 Tenzin Delek died under mysterious circumstances in a Chinese prison after spending 13 years behind bars for a crime he did not commit.

 The cause of Tenzin Delek Rinpoche’s death is still unknown.
 Serious concerns about his health, due to ill-treatment in prison, led to repeated calls by campaigners and governments for his release.
 Despite him being entitled to medical parole, China refused to release him.